-The Company's Board of Directors (the "Board") has approved four stock option plans: (i) the Amended and Restated 2005 Stock Option Plan, (the "2005 Plan"), (ii) the 2006 Stock Option Plan, (iii) the 2012 Restated Equity Incentive Plan (which has superseded the 2006 Stock Option Plan) (the "2012 Plan"), and (iv) the 2012 Non-Employee Director Plan").
+The Company's Board of Directors (the "Board") has approved four stock option plans: (i) the Amended and Restated 2005 Stock Option Plan, (the "2005 Plan"), (ii) the 2006 Stock Option Plan, (iii) the 2012 Restated Equity Incentive Plan (which superseded the 2006 Stock Option Plan) (the "2012 Plan"), and (iv) the 2012 Non-Employee Director Stock Option Plan (the "2012 Non-Employee Director Plan").

 On August 10, 2005, the Company adopted the 2005 Plan.
 On July 26, 2010, the Company's stockholders approved an amendment to the 2005 Plan increasing the total number of shares authorized for issuance thereunder to 190,000.
-Under the 2005 Plan, incentives may be granted to officers, employees, directors, consultants and advisors.
-Incentives under the 2005 Plan may be granted in any one or a combination of the following forms: (i) incentive stock options and non-statutory stock options, (ii) stock awards, (iv) restricted stock, and (v) performance shares.
+Under the 2005 Plan, incentives were permitted to be granted to officers, employees, directors, consultants and advisors.
+Incentives under the 2005 Plan were granted in any one or a combination of the following forms: (i) incentive stock options and non-statutory stock options, (ii) stock appreciation rights, (iii) stock awards, (iv) restricted stock, and (v) performance shares.
+The 2005 Plan will remain in effect until all incentives granted under the 2005 Plan have either been satisfied by the issuance of shares of common stock or the payment of cash or been terminated under the terms of the 2005 Plan and all restrictions imposed on shares of common stock in connection with their issuance under the 2005 Plan have lapsed.
+However, no additional incentives may be granted under the 2005 Plan after the tenth anniversary of the date the 2005 Plan was approved by the Company's stockholders.